 Restore from an iCloud Backup

 This is your best option if your old phone isn't with you or is already erased.
 First, double-check that a recent backup exists on your old device by going to Settings > [Your Name] > iCloud > iCloud Backup.
-On your shiny new iPhone 17, follow the setup steps until you hit the Apps & Data screen.
+On your new iPhone 17, follow setup until the Transfer Your Apps & Data screen.

 Use a Computer for a Faster, Local Transfer